jan-van-bergen/GPU-Raytracer/README.md

 - ```scene.obj``` - Custom test scene, can be used to check the various materials.
 - ```glossy.obj``` - Custom test scene, shows spheres with varying degrees of roughness.

+You can also check the Screenshots subfolder for various examples of the materials etc.

 ## Papers
 - Megakernels Considered Harmful: Wavefront Path Tracing on GPUs - Laine et al.
 - Microfacet Models for Refraction through Rough Surfaces - Walter et al.